 - A search may be narrowed by selecting a county.

-- A list of the champion trees located on the same property can be generated by clicking Parcel Name on the same dropdown menu with County, and then manually entering the parcel name in the adjoining text box.
+- A list of the champion trees located on the same property can be generated by selecting Parcel Name on the same drop-down menu with County, and then manually entering the parcel name in the adjoining text box.

-- Always click the search button for results.
+- Always select the search button for results.